radekBednarik/packeta-demo/README.md

 - this report also includes trace logs and video.
 These are normally stored only on failing tests but for demo purposes these are always on.
 Detail config is in `playwright.config.ts`

-- comments on results are in the folder `./results`
+- comments on results are in the [results](./results/results.md) folder.

 ```bash
 pnpm exec playwright show-report